Ashik-jiddney/bdproductchecker/interview/README.md

 27-7-20

-*    running is added and Status Update is modified
+*    running is added and Status Update,Upcoming are modified